asyncapi/website/pages/blog/async-api-spec-3.0-release.md

 ## Contributing to the release

 AsyncAPI is a community-driven project and we welcome all kinds of contributions!
-To get started, join our Slack workspace by [requesting an invite](http://asyncapi.com/slack-invite).
+To get started, join our [Slack workspace](http://asyncapi.com/slack-invite).
 After joining, reach out to us on the `#03_specification` channel and participate in the conversations.

 To better understand AsyncAPI and how the Spec 3.0 release will play out, we recommend watching our [past meeting recordings](https://www.youtube.com/watch?v=CLNgLB4-UnA&list=PLbi1gRlP7pihClJY-kXuTRRJ8n1awb0VV).
 To know how you can contribute, we recommend checking out our [contributing guidelines](https://github.com/asyncapi/spec/blob/master/CONTRIBUTING.md).
 If you wish to keep track of all the work that is happening on the Spec 3.0 release, we recommend checking out our [GitHub issue](https://github.com/asyncapi/spec/issues/691).